bitcoin-api/bitcoin-api/README.md

     />
 </a>

-### NodeJS Driver and Documentation for the Bitcoin-Api API for Bitcoin - Currently Testnet Only
+### NodeJS Driver and Documentation for Bitcoin-Api

 <br>